 - Number of stamping plates: 438

-- Top coats: my favourite top coats are Sally Hansen Insta-Dri and Glisten & Glow HK Girl (especially because it doesn’t smear stamping).
+- Top coats: my favourite top coats are Sally Hansen Insta-Dri and Glisten & Glow HK Girl and Moyra Stamping Polish Top Coat (which doesn’t smear stamping).
 Others I’d recommend are No. 7 Stay Perfect and Seche Vite.

 - Base coat: My two favourite polish base coats are Essie First Base and Beauty UK, and I also like No. 7 Stay Perfect.
 I tried Rimmel’s base coat for a while, but my manicures always seemed to chip.
-However, since about March 2015, I have been using a base coat of clear gel polish.
-The awful yellow staining on my nails is slowly growing out, so I think this may become a permanent thing for me.
-My manicures also seem to last longer.
+For a while, I used a base coat of clear gel polish.
+The awful yellow staining on my nails grew out and my manicures seemed to last longer.
+But I only managed to keep it up for a year or so.

 - Polish removal: acetone (with a touch of glycerin added, so that it’s kinder to my Kerruticles)